nathanpeck/Thermidor/README.md

 Thermidor
 =========

 Thermidor is a very simple blog system (still a work in progress) which uses Require.js and Underscore to load posts in Markdown format and display them dynamically.
-It is designed to be entirely static server, for easy hosting on S3 or another CDN.
-Because there is no backend code involved there is no bottleneck to take down the blog if it gets hit by thousands of visitors.
-Instead the CDN will just serve the static files.
-Backbone is also used to allow new posts and pages to be loaded without a hard page refresh, but while retaining page history.
+It is designed to be capable of being served as static content, for easy hosting on S3 or another CDN.
+Because there is no backend code involved there is no bottleneck to take down the blog if it gets hit by thousands of visitors, and it can also be potentially much cheaper to run since there is no need to pay for a server, only the very cheap S3 costs of delivering the static content.

 Technologies
 ------------